Protecting Entra ID SSO with SGNL

 Introduction

 Protected Systems are applications, services, or infrastructure that you want to protect with SGNL.
-In this guide, we’ll describe how to achieve fine-grained access control at sign-in time with Azure AD and SGNL, enabling the right amount of access to applications and infrastructure connected to Azure AD.
+In this guide, we’ll describe how to achieve fine-grained access control at sign-in time with Entra ID and SGNL, enabling the right amount of access to applications and infrastructure connected to Entra ID.

-With this integration, Azure AD need not know about the policies, systems of record, or any of the data in SGNL - it simply needs to pass to SGNL:
+With this integration, Entra ID need not know about the policies, systems of record, or any of the data in SGNL - it simply needs to pass to SGNL:

 • Who/What is requesting the access (The Principal)